sprucelabsai-community/sprucebot-llm/README.md

 ```

-### Listening to state changes
+### Listening for state changes

-If you supply a `stateSchema` then your bot will work through it until the state is completely updated.
-While the conversation is taking place, if the state changes, the skill will emit `did-update-state`
+If you supply a `stateSchema`, then your bot will work with it based on the job you decide to give it.
+While the conversation is taking place, if the state changes, the skill will emit the `did-update-state` event.

 ```ts
 await skill.on('did-update-state', () => {